-The mass of the Higgs boson is another key parameter to be extracted.
-Its precise value has a significant effect on the branching ratio to WW and ZZ, in which the final state includes an off-shell boson, and is therefore closely linked to the interpretation of the measured branching ratios in terms of coupling strengths.
+In addition to the Higgs decay branching ratios, the total Higgs-strahlung production cross-section in the different ILC beam polarisation setups will provide important constraints on the coupling of the Higgs to the Z. The mass of the Higgs boson is another key parameter to be extracted, particularly because it has a significant effect on the branching ratio to WW^ and ZZ^ , in which the final state includes an off-shell boson.
+A precise prediction of these decay branching ratios requires a precise knowledge of the Higgs mass.
 ILC also presents an opportunity to probe the Higgs boson's CP properties, a key to understanding the potential for baryogenesis at the electro-weak scale, in its interaction both with tau leptons and massive vector bosons.

-Projections for the experimental precisions attainable at ILC are based on full simulation studies which take into account experimental conditions such as beam energy spread and beam background processes.
+Projections for the experimental precisions attainable at ILC are based on full simulation studies which take into account experimental conditions such as beam energy spread and beam background processes, as well as detailed simulation of the experimental apparatus and realistic data analysis techniques.